sigstore/docs/content/en/policy-controller/overview.md

  compliant, it will be allowed through, but a warning is issued to the caller informing them that this is not a compliant image.

-## Policies matching specific resource types
+## Policies matching specific resource types and labels

-The `ClusterImagePolicy` supports a new field that defines which type of core type resources a policy will enforce against the defined authorities for a given glob pattern.
+The `ClusterImagePolicy` supports a new field that defines which type of core resources a policy will enforce against the defined authorities for a given glob pattern.

-The following is an example of a `ClusterImagePolicy` that defines a list of resource types to enforce a policy:
+The following is an example of a `ClusterImagePolicy` that defines a list of resource types to enforce a policy for `pods` and `cronjobs`:

 ```yaml
 apiVersion: cosigned.sigstore.dev/v1beta1